matestack/matestack-ui-core/README.md

 Just like you used matestack's core components on your own UI component, you can use your own UI components within other custom UI components.
 You decide when using a Ruby method partial should be replaced by another self contained UI component!

-#### Yield components into components

-Sometimes it's not enough to just pass simple data into a component.
-No worries!
-You can just yield a block into your components!
-Using this approach gives you more flexibility when using your UI components.
-Ofcourse yielding can be used alongside passing in simple params.

 `app/matestack/components/card.rb`

 ```ruby